Pickleball Gear

 Core thickness

 This is one of the most important features in any paddle, so you'll often see it appearing prominently.
-Most paddles have a core thickness somewhere between 10 mm and 16 mm.
+Most paddles have a core thickness somewhere between 10 mm and 20 mm, with 14 mm and 16 mm being the most common.

 Durability